Open NowNon-Profit

 Expected Outcomes

-Eligible ECEC staff complete the national child safety training, improving child safety capability and compliance across approved early childhood education and care services.
+Eligible ECEC employees complete the national child safety training, improving child safety capability across approved early childhood education and care services.

 Key Information